 Historic Schoolhouse Lodges

-Arkansas offers two opportunities to stay at a historic schoolhouse.
+Arkansas has two opportunities to stay at a historic schoolhouse.
 The first is the 1926 Cottonwood Schoolhouse in Omaha (in north Arkansas, near Branson, MO) which has two rooms and a kitchen.
 The second is the Schoolhouse Lodge in Bayou Meto (near Stuttgart).
-The Schoolhouse lodge has six bedrooms with private bathrooms, a full kitchen, great room, boot room and spacious deck.
+The Schoolhouse lodge has six bedrooms with private bathrooms, a full kitchen, great room, boot room, and spacious deck.

 14 of 15